Foundation Models for Structural Health Monitoring: Structural Health Monitoring Installations

 \subsubsection{Use Case 3 (UC3)}

-The third case study involves a roadway bridge during normal operation.
-The bridge consists of 18 spans and is 583 meters long, with two lanes.
-It is a reinforced concrete girder bridge with an isostatic static scheme.
-Each span is 20 meters long, except for the first and last, which are 10 and 29.5 meters long, respectively.
-An industrial SHM system has been recording data since the beginning of 2022.
-It includes 282 MEMS biaxial inclinometers and 142 MEMS triaxial accelerometers with a $\pm$2,g full scale and 100 Hz sample rate.
-They are evenly distributed across spans, with accelerometers monitoring the two external beams in each span.
-Three sensors are installed for each beam at the quarter, third, and midspan positions.
+This UC examines a reinforced concrete girder bridge with 18 spans, totaling 583 meters in length, with two lanes.
+The bridge follows an isostatic static scheme, with 20-meter spans, except for the first (10 m) and last (29.5 m) spans.
+Since 2022, an industrial SHM system has continuously recorded data.

-In addition to the monitoring system, a WiM system is located about 600 meters before the viaduct.
-This section does not have any highway exits or parking areas.
-The WiM system provides a different source for ground truth data for the study, compared to Use Case 2.
-Namely, it offers detailed information about the traffic on the bridge, including the lane of the detected vehicle, its length, weight, speed, and the number of vehicle axles.
-The ground truth labels from the WiM are associated with data gathered by the sensors by applying a time offset equal to the distance between each sensor and the WiM system, divided by the vehicle's speed.
+The system includes 282 MEMS biaxial inclinometers and 142 MEMS triaxial accelerometers (±2 g full scale, 100 Hz sample rate), evenly distributed across spans.
+Accelerometers monitor the two external beams per span, with sensors positioned at the quarter, third, and midspan locations.

-\paragraph{Dataset} We utilize two days of data to train and evaluate our algorithms.
-We use the first complete day's data, spanning from 00.00 to 23.59, and covering a variety of traffic conditions, only as pre-training data for the foundation model.
-We then use the first half of the following day (00.00 to 12.00) as additional training data for supervised fine-tuning on this specific task.
-Finally, the last half day's data is reserved for testing.
-It's important to note that, in the 600 m between the WiM and the bridge, vehicle speeds may vary, with potential lane changes, vehicle overtaking, and overlapping.
-As a result, vibrations on the bridge may not be entirely correlated with the data collected from the WiM, which can unavoidably lead to a loss of accuracy in this analysis.
+Additionally, a Weigh-in-Motion (WiM) system is installed 600 meters before the bridge, providing ground truth traffic data—including lane, vehicle length, weight, speed, and axle count.
+To align WiM data with SHM sensor readings, a time offset correction is applied based on vehicle speed and distance between the WiM system and each sensor.